What is the Form I-9?

 All U.S. employers must complete and ensure proper completion of a Form I-9 for every new hire, regardless of whether they are a U.S. citizen.

-If you’re not familiar with or unsure about the process and requirements around completing Forms I-9 for your employees, you should review the US Citizenship & Immigration Service's (USCIS) Employer Handbook before proceeding.
+If you’re not familiar with or unsure about the process and requirements around completing I-9 Forms for your employees, you should review the US Citizenship & Immigration Service's (USCIS) Employer Handbook before proceeding.

 Who needs to complete a Form I-9?